 Rheumatoid arthritis (RA) is an autoimmune condition that causes chronic inflammation.
 With RA, your immune system attacks your body’s tissues and causes painful swelling of the joints.
-Without treatment, RA can cause severely deformed joints.
+Without treatment, RA can severely damage joints.

 RA can also affect other parts of the body, including skin, blood vessels, eyes, and lungs.
-People with RA may also battle fatigue and general weakness.
+People with RA may deal with fatigue and general weakness as well.

 Keep reading to learn more about how RA affects the body.

-Nonsurgical treatments involve medications, injections, and splinting.
-Splinting helps support the joints but shouldn’t be worn for too long, as it leads to muscle deterioration.
+For hands and fingers, these may include medications, injections, and splinting.
+Splinting helps support the joints but shouldn’t be worn for too long because it may lead to muscle deterioration.
 If these treatments don’t work, you may need surgery.

 Ankle and heel

 More than 90 percent of people with RA develop symptoms in the foot and ankle.
 Inflammation causes damage to the ligaments and tissues that support your bones, which can then cause the ankle and back of the foot to move out of alignment.

 If the ankle and heel can’t move properly, it can be difficult to walk, especially on uneven surfaces, hills, and stairs.
 Inflammation of the ankle and heel can result in malalignment causing pain on the outside of the foot.

 In addition to your regular RA treatment, you can also get an insert to minimize pressure or use an ankle brace to support your joints.

 Over time, the ligaments and cartilage of the foot can deteriorate, leading to the collapse of the arch of the foot.
 With flat foot, the shape of the entire foot begins to shift.